[Skip to Content]

 Energy Efficiency

-The first step a building professional should take toward decarbonization is maximizing the building’s energy efficiency, since doing so saves money and reduces the amount of onsite renewable equipment or purchased CFE that is needed.
+The first step a building professional should take to improve energy management is maximizing the building’s energy efficiency.
+This critical step saves money, reduces the amount of energy and hence size and cost of equipment that is needed, and makes future energy management strategies easier and often less expensive to deploy.
 Some of the most effective efficiency measures are passive, i.e., a product of the building’s siting and structure, including constructing a building envelope that is air-tight and has thermal mass capable of absorbing heat from sunlight during the heating season and heat from warm air during the cooling season.
 Properly orienting the building to make optimal use of the sun’s warmth, light and energy-producing capability has a big impact on how much energy is consumed.

 Pie diagram of end uses of energy consumption by U.S. commercial buildings (2018) in British thermal units (Btu).
 The total is 6,787 trillion Btu.
 Space heating is 32%, or 2,167 trillion Btu.
 This means that 32% of the energy consumed by commercial buildings was used for space heating.
 Ventilation is 11%, or 728 trillion Btu.
 Lighting is 10%, or 709 trillion Btu.
 Cooling is 9%, or 589 trillion Btu.
 Cooking is 7% or 485 trillion Btu.
 Refrigeration is 5%, or 369 trillion Btu.
 Water heating was 5%, or 343 trillion Btu.
 Computing is 4%, or 270 trillion Btu.
 And other was 17%, or 1,127 trillion Btu.